 By utilizing meditation techniques, ancient spiritual sages were able to uncover this reality, and if you are willing to undertake a regular meditation practice, you too can realize this truth.

-With each passing year, an increasing number of western citizens are beginning to incorporate a daily meditation practice into their routine by utilizing various meditation techniques that are found in the eastern spiritual religions, namely Buddhism and Hinduism.
-It is estimated that nearly 18 million American adults (8%) employ some form of meditation practice into their daily routine, and we should expect to see this figure continuously rise over the coming decades as more individuals discover the numerous benefits that they will receive by forming a regular practice.
-Still today, however, many western citizens do not understand what the daily goal of meditation is.
+With each passing year, an increasing number of Western citizens are beginning to incorporate a daily meditation practice into their routine by utilizing various meditation techniques that are found in Eastern spiritual religions, namely Buddhism and Hinduism.
+It is estimated that nearly 18 million American adults (8%) employ some form of meditation practice in their daily routine, and we should expect to see this figure continuously rise over the coming decades as more individuals discover the numerous benefits that they will receive by forming a regular practice.
+Still today, however, many Western citizens do not understand what the daily goal of meditation is.

 Each time that a properly trained individual sits down to practice meditation, his or her objective is simple.
 He or she wants to quiet their mind by using their ability to focus their attention on a particular object.
-There are many types of meditation that use different objects of awareness to focus the mind (mantras, the breathe, the body, visualization), yet they all aim to quite an individual’s internal dialogue by brining them into a state of present moment awareness.
+There are many types of meditation that use different objects of awareness to focus the mind (mantras, the breath, the body, visualization), yet they all aim to quiet an individual’s internal dialogue by bringing them into a state of present moment awareness.

 As the mental chatter in the mind begins to dissipate, the individual finds a place of pure stillness where there is nothing to grasp for and nothing to push away.
 Eastern spiritual religions teach that this state, pure awareness or consciousness, is your deeper nature, your true self.
 By regularly practicing meditation, you can discover who you truly are, find your deepest desires, and enjoy more meaningful happiness and success, but unless you are willing to take the steps to understand how your way of thinking and behaving is typically based on faulty information, you will never find this place.

 By utilizing the practice of meditation, you can become liberated from the ignorance, negative thought patterns, and troublesome emotions that you accumulate as you age.
-The process of reconnecting to your true self is a process that takes time because we have become so conditioned to act based upon the input we receive from our ego driven brains.
-Our thoughts, actions, and feelings are often determined by how our brains relates our past experiences to present, and future, situations and circumstances.
+The process of reconnecting to your true self is a process that takes time because we have become so conditioned to act based on the input we receive from our ego-driven brains.
+Our thoughts, actions, and feelings are often determined by how our brains relate our past, present, and future experiences, situations, and circumstances.

 While enlightenment is certainly a worthwhile goal, here at Balanced Achievement we believe that instead of tirelessly pursuing this constant state of nirvana, you should only focus your attention on the daily goal of meditation.
 You should only worry about connecting with the deepest part of yourself each time you sit down to meditate.

-Overtime you will be able to deepen your connection to your true self and experience greater levels of fulfillment, but you should only strive to increase your levels of self-awareness, or consciousness, and get in touch with your deeper nature.
+Over time you will be able to deepen your connection to your true self and experience greater levels of fulfillment, but you should only strive to meditate with mindfulness and concentration so you can increase your levels of self-awareness, or consciousness, and get in touch with your deeper nature.
 This is the daily goal of meditation and this should be your focus.